 5. Ground Yourself

-Try to make these activities and integral part of your day and practice them daily.
+Try to make these activities an integral part of your day, and practice them daily.
 It takes time to establish a routine but continual practice will eventually make your routine a habit.
 Notice how you are feeling before starting your routine and check in with yourself a week later to see if there is a difference in your mood and energy.

-For breakfast I ate an Acai bowl with fresh strawberries, blueberries, gluten-free granola and shredded coconut for breakfast!
+For breakfast I had an Acai bowl with fresh strawberries, blueberries, gluten-free granola, and shredded coconut!